Army of the Dead (franchise): Planet of the Dead

 In May 2021, Zack Snyder stated that he and Shay Hatten had the story for a sequel film planned.
 Snyder elaborated that should the project be green-lit, the plot would include the events teased at the end of Army of the Dead with Omari Hardwick's Vanderohe character becoming the new alpha zombie, and the perilous outbreak that follows when he arrives in Mexico.
 Snyder confirmed that Easter eggs were purposefully placed for world-building to be included in future installments of the franchise including a potential sequel; some of which include: the fact that Area 51's shipment of Zeus the alpha was being sent to Iran, time loops, robot zombies, as well as undead's abilities to breed.
 Snyder described the film as "insane".
 The film was officially confirmed to be in development in July 2021, when the Snyders signed a first-look deal with Netflix.
 Hatten and Snyder are co-writing the story, while production will begin following completion of Snyder's Rebel Moon film.
 In October 2021, the title was officially revealed to be Planet of the Dead.
 Snyder also revealed that Matthias Schweighöfer's character Ludwig Dieter would factor into the film, despite seemingly dying in the previous installment; while also confirming that a time loop will factor into the plot.

 In October 2021, Zack Snyder and Matthias Schweighöfer both stated that the team of characters from Army of Thieves will return in the franchise.
 Snyder announced that there are plans for a sequel to Planet of the Dead, with additional spin-off projects also in development.
 Snyder later expressed interest in exploring additional plot for the character Rolph played by Guz Khan, while confirming potential for a prequel/spin-off from Army of Thieves.
 In November of the same year, Khan expressed interest in exploring where Rolph and Alexis "Brad Cage" Broschini (portrayed by Stuart Martin) are post-zombie apocalypse in events taking place after Army of the Dead.
-In August 2024, Snyder announced that all future projects in the franchise has been cancelled.